-On July 31, 2015, RBC Capital was added as a new defendant in a pending putative class action initially filed in November 2013 in the United States District Court for the Southern District of New York.
-The action is brought against multiple foreign exchange dealers and alleges collusive behavior, among other allegations, in foreign exchange trading.
+Various regulators are conducting inquiries regarding potential violations of law by a number of banks and other entities, including RBC, regarding foreign exchange trading.
+Since 2015, RBC is a named defendant, along with many other entities, in pending putative class actions in the U.S. and Canada regarding foreign exchange trading.
 Based on the facts currently known, the ultimate resolution of these collective matters is not expected to have a material adverse effect on RBC.